Uterine Aspiration/Dilation and Curettage and Dilation and Evacuation

-Abortion is one of the most common procedures in Canada.
+Uterine aspiration, Dilation and Curettage and Dilation and Evacuation are some of the most common procedures in Canada.
 The rate of complications is less than 2% and most complications are minor and easily treated.
-If compared to pregnancy and childbirth, abortion is much safer.
+If compared to pregnancy and childbirth, these procedures have fewer complications.
 However, like any procedure there are risks you should be aware of.

 - Retained tissue (some pregnancy tissue is left in the uterus).
-This occurs in 0.5 to 1% of all abortions.
+This occurs in 0.5 to 1% of procedures.
 Sometimes the uterus is unable to expel the tissue and occasionally a second uterine aspiration is necessary.

 - Continued pregnancy or failed abortion.
 This is rare and more likely if the uterus has an unusual shape, if the pregnancy is very early (less than 6 weeks), or if the pregnancy is not in the uterus.
 You may have to return for another visit or be referred to another physician.
 With a normal pregnancy in a normal uterus, there is less than a 1 in 1,000 chance of this occurring.

 - Post-abortion hematometra.
 This is a condition where blood builds up more quickly than it can come out resulting in an enlarged and painful uterus.
 It is unpleasant but is not dangerous, and is treated by repeating the uterine aspiration procedure.
 This condition occurs in about 1 in every 1,000 procedures.

 - Hemorrhage or excessive bleeding.
 Occurs in about 1 in every 1,000 procedures.
 It is sometimes caused by failure of the uterus to contract or by retained tissue.
 Usually this can be controlled by medications in the clinic.
 If heavy bleeding cannot be controlled in the clinic, transfer to hospital would be required.